GeorgeHernandez/GeorgeHernandez/Quotes.md

 ~ Noam Chomsky.
 As quoted in "Captain Fantastic" (2016).

 There is a tide in the affairs of men Which, taken at the flood, leads on to fortune; Omitted, all the voyage of their life Is bound in shallows and in miseries.
 On such a full sea are we now afloat; And we must take the current when it serves, Or lose our ventures.
-~ William Shakespeare, "Julius Caesar" (1599), Brutus in scene iii of Act IV.
+~ William Shakespeare, "Julius Caesar" (1599), Brutus in Scene iii of Act IV.

 Beauty is truth, truth beauty, — that is all Ye know on earth, and all ye need to know.
 ~ John Keats, last lines of "Ode on a Grecian Urn", from "Poems" (1820).